 4.8 Enhance System Configuration.

 The Systems Team implements changes to the information system to upgrade hardware and add new or remove old functionality.
 These enhancements might originate with user requests for specific capabilities or from the Systems Team’s identifying solutions to substantive routine system problems.
 Document any enhancements using a Change Implementation Notice, and follow the change management process to receive approval for the enhancement.
 All maintenance and enhancements are part of a continuous improvement process for the system.

 After the system has been implemented, any major system modifications required must follow the configuration management process from planning through implementation.
-Refer to the Configuration Management Plan template in the Templates and Checklists section.

 The Security Officer monitors the security of the information system according to the System Security Plan.
 As modifications occur, the Security Officer confirms the System Security Plan is current.
 As a part of reviewing system security, the Security Officer performs a risk assessment and analysis; the results provide the basis for new or modified security controls.
-The Security Officer also oversees routine testing of the Contingency Plan.
+The Security Officer also oversees routine testing of the Disaster Recovery Plan.